Windowing Data Streams in FME

 Window Changed Port

 When running in stream mode in FME, a workspace could run for months before restarting.
-Meaning if you are reading non-static or dynamic data into FME in addition to the stream, you will need to refresh this data.
-The WindowChanged port can trigger a data refresh when used in combination with a transformer that can read data (e.g. HTTPCaller, FeatureReader, SQLExecutor).
+If you are reading non-static or dynamic data into FME in addition to the stream, you will need to refresh this data.
+The WindowChanged port can trigger a data refresh when used in combination with a transformer that can read data (e.g., HTTPCaller, FeatureReader, SQLExecutor).

 The Spatial Analysis on Unbounded Data scenario is a good example.
 The incoming stream messages are geocoded and compared to a geofence.
 Rather than comparing the stream to a static geofence that loads only when the workspace starts, the WindowChanged port is connected to an HTTPCaller that retrieves the location of buses via an API.
 Every time a window closes, the feature leaving the WindowChanged port will trigger a data read, and the new geofences representing the real-time location of the buses can then be compared with the features that fell within the window.